 The sign-in process begins on August 1.
 To see this year’s Sign-In period, visit the University’s Academic Calendar.
 It is essential that you complete this process to receive your paychecks and be able to register for your classes.

-All students also undergo a re-enrollment process every year in which their progress in the program is evaluated by the Director of Graduate Study in consultation with the faculty (first and second years) and their advisors (after year three).
+All students also undergo a re-enrollment process every year semester in which their progress in the program is evaluated by the Director of Graduate Study in consultation with the faculty (first and second years) and their advisors (after year three).
 Readmission to the program is not automatic.
 During the first two years students are expected to perform satisfactorily in their seminars and participate in the musicological community at large.
 Students working on their dissertation need to demonstrate adequate progress and should be maintaining close contact with their advisors.

-In accordance with Chapter VII in the University’s Rights, Rules and Regulations, we establish each year a committee of graduate students to act as liaisons between students and faculty.
-The committee typically includes no more than 6 members.
-Each class selects its own representative, with one student representative from among the students in DCE status.
-To make sure that as many voices as possible are heard, we ask that students serve on the committee for only one academic year.
 The committee serves in an advisory capacity, providing feedback on curriculum, policies, and climate, facilitating communication between graduate students and faculty about areas of mutual concern.
 Committee members are encouraged to listen attentively to their colleagues’ different perspectives so that all viewpoints can be aired.

-3. Make the job easier for your recommender by providing them with a description of the fellowship or grant, a draft of your proposal, your CV, and a list of bullet points that they might want to emphasize in their letter.
+Before requesting a letter of recommendation, students should discuss each application with advisor(s) in advance to make sure that the opportunity is appropriate at this stage in their career.
+There are always unexpected opportunities that will arise, but under most circumstances students should give each faculty member a minimum of two weeks to write a letter of recommendation, ideally four.
+Provide your recommender with a description of the fellowship or grant, a draft proposal, a CV, and a list of bullet points that they might want to emphasize in their letter.
 For recommenders who are not your primary advisor, make sure they have a clear idea of how your work has progressed since the last time they wrote for you.

 CLASS OF 1997